SoftwareAG/c8y-docs/src/documents/guides/apama/actions.html.md

 *   HttpTransport.getOrCreate(string host, integer port) returns HttpTransport
 *   HttpTransport.getOrCreateWithConfiguration(string host, integer port, dictionary&#60;string,string> configurations) returns HttpTransport (the keys in the configurations dictionary are the constants on HttpTransport with CONFIG_ prefix)

-On the HttpTransport object, call one of the create*Request methods, passing a path and payload as needed, to produce a Request object.
+On the HttpTransport object, call one of the create methods, passing a path and payload as needed, to produce a Request object.

 On the Request object, you may set cookies, headers or query parameters as needed, and can then invoke the request with the execute(action&#60;Response> callback) .
 Supply the name of an action in your monitor for the callback, and it will be invoked with the Response when the request has completed (or timed out).